General Inquiries – Public Works Department

-The Radium Hot Springs Water Treatment Plant was constructed in 2000 and consists of two filter tanks (trains), each having two multi-media filters consisting of five layers of different size rock, gravel and sand, topped with 18” of anthracite (Charcoal).
+The Radium Hot Springs Water Treatment Plant was constructed in 2000 and consists of three filter tanks (trains), each having two multi-media filters consisting of various layers of different size rock, gravel and sand, topped with 18” of anthracite (Charcoal).
 Each train produces 500 gal/min for a total of 1000 gal/min of treated water.
 The filtered water then flows through an ultraviolet disinfection chamber prior to the addition of chlorine (sodium hypo-chloride – 17% solution of chlorine).
 The water treatment plant is fully automated and is monitored with a SCADA system (Supervisory Control and Data Acquisition system).
 The Village of Radium Hot Springs plant operators maintain a free chlorine residual at the WTP of approximately 0.35mg/l to maintain 0.20mg/l free chlorine residual at the far end of the distribution system.
 The free chlorine residual is also monitored by online instrumentation at the treatment plant and in town.
 Both are tied into the Radium Hot Springs SCADA system.
 The SCADA system has the ability to alarm out if the chlorine concentration drifts outside of predetermined ranges.
-There are also two reservoirs located on the property.
-The plant currently runs at 50% capacity.
+There are also three reservoirs located on the property.
+The plant currently runs at 70% capacity.

 The Sewer Treatment Plant underwent a $1.48 million upgrade in 2012.
 This upgrade included the installation of a new $677,000 moving bed biofilm reactor (or MBBR).
 This technology uses thousands of plastic biofilm carriers, operating in an oxygenated holding tank.
 Each individual carrier allows for the buildup of bacteria on its surface, thereby accelerating the rate of biodegradation of the sewer.
 Once treated, the water moves through the plant and is filtered through natural processes in the lagoons.
 The addition of this reactor has allowed for the removal of one lagoon, saving the Village of Radium thousands of dollars a year in de-sludging costs.
 The plant also received two new turbo blowers at a cost of $184,000.
 These new blowers act as aerators and run with very little maintenance.